ipa320/RosTooling.github.io/docu/LearnRosModels.md

        my_bool:
 ```

-In this case the helper will say "The required feature 'type' of 'ros.impl.ParameterImpl@37c1c0b8{platform:/resource/my_first_project/rosnodes/my_first_project.ros2#//@artifact.0/@node/@parameter.0}' must be set".
+In this case, the helper will say "The required feature 'type' of 'ros.impl.ParameterImpl@37c1c0b8{platform:/resource/my_first_project/rosnodes/my_first_project.ros2#//@artifact.0/@node/@parameter.0}' must be set".

 To solve it, add a new element under my_bool to describe the type.
 The autocomplete function (Ctrl + Space bar) can help you to use the correct grammar.